 “And what, you ask, does writing teach us?
 First and foremost, it reminds us that we are alive and that it is a gift and privilege, not a right.” ~ Ray Bradbury This was my view of last night’s worm moon from the Morgan County Appalachian Regional Hospital (ARH).
 I had enjoyed a day with mom, dad, and Aunt Janet.
 Headed home to Lexington on I-64, my phone rang

 “You may be spinning on a mote of dust suspended in a sunbeam, but everyone you know, love, admire, despise or strive to be like is on the same ride.” ~ Holiday Mathis It was a beautiful Saturday.
 I probably should have driven to the country and walked until my legs hurt.
 Instead, I rested in the morning, then cleaned the house in preparation for tonight’s Final Four showing of

 “Acceptance doesn’t mean resignation.
 It means understanding that something is what it is and there’s going to be a way through it.” ~ Michael J. Fox I awoke at 5 a.m.
 The ice hanging from the house had stretched closer to the ground, and everything was glistening in the moonlight; icicles, trees, yard, even the snow covered grill looked holy.
-This shot was the best I could do in the dark, but it’s not bad considering it’s only moonlight.
-When the sun rose, the temps hardly did, but she cast long, strong shadows for a few hours.
-It was a beautiful day.
+This shot was the best I could do in the

-I stopped at Stacy’s to photograph the leaves of Grace.
+“We cannot change the cards we’re dealt, just how we play the hand.” ~ Randy Pausch I stopped at Stacy’s to photograph the leaves of Grace.
 I also got a beautiful moon, big and bright, placed just so.
 In ancient time, the Hunter’s Moon signified low vegetation so that game was more easily seen and hunted for winter’s food.
 Come spring, other beautiful moons shone, signifying regeneration and rebirth.
 The moon, by